 If you are experiencing academic difficulties, you are urged to take immediate action to improve your academic performance to avoid academic probation.
 In addition to requesting assistance from your instructor or advisor, you may also get help from a variety of academic resources available to students on the Greeley Campus and at Loveland, Fort Lupton and Windsor.
 A listing of academic resources by campus is available for your reference through myAims on the student tab under Student Rights & Responsibilities.

 At Aims, we are very interested in your success.
 Please use the resources available to you to achieve your educational goals.
-Questions or inquiries about the Academic Standards Policy may be referred to the Dean for Student Services, Arty's Burrow - Building #3a or by calling (970) 339-6258.
+Questions or inquiries about the Academic Standards Policy may be referred to Records office by calling (970) 339-6404 or emailing email@example.com.

 Probation allows students who fall below the expected academic standards at Aims to make a plan to get back on the path to degree achievement.

 First-term academic probation occurs when a certificate or degree-seeking student’s cumulative GPA falls below a 2.0 for the first time during any term.
 The cumulative GPA is computed using all classes numbered 100 level or above.
 Students on first-term academic probation must view the online academic probation workshop and submit a verification form before registering for classes.
-Be sure to reach out to your Pathway Advisor to discuss registration and next steps.
+Be sure to follow the directions in the survey to reach out to your Academic Advisor to discuss registration and next steps.

 An academic suspension results when a student on academic probation (cumulative GPA below 2.00) does not show progress toward good academic standing (term GPA below 2.00).

-Students placed on Academic Suspension will receive a letter in the mail from the Vice President, Student Engagement, Inclusion & Success notifying of Academic Suspension status and a registration hold will be placed on their record.
+Students placed on Academic Suspension will receive an email from the Registrar notifying them of their Academic Suspension status and a registration hold will be placed on their record.
 Students enrolled for future semesters will have their classes dropped.

 Students may appeal Academic Suspension if they are able to document that extenuating circumstances exist.
 These circumstances include factors beyond the student’s control (e.g., family emergency, serious illness, death in family, etc.).